Vonage/vbc-developer/call-recording/overview.md

 * Download call recording audio files
 * Export call recording in bulk asynchronously

+Company Call Recordings are rule based recordings and configured by an administrator.
+Setup for Company Call Recordings are optional.

+On Demand Call Recordings are when users opt in to record a call.
+Voicemails's are one example of On Demand Call Recordings
 # Code Snippets
 * [Get company call recordings](code_snippets/get-company-call-recordings.md)
 * [Get single company call recording](code_snippets/get-single-company-call-recording.md)